-- Some NERC Regional Entities have defined terms that have been approved for use in Regional Reliability Standards, and where the drafting team agrees with a term already defined by a Region, the same definition should be adopted if needed to support a NERC standard. - If a term used in a reliability standard has a common meaning as found in a collegiate dictionary, the term shall not be proposed for addition to the NERC Glossary of Terms Used in Reliability Standards. - If a term has already been defined, any proposal to modify or delete that term shall consider all uses of the definition in approved standards, with a goal of determining whether the proposed modification is acceptable, and whether the proposed modification would change the scope or intent of any approved standards. - The North American Energy Standards Board (NAESB) may have a definition for a term, and where the drafting team agrees with a term already defined by NAESB, the same definition should be adopted if needed to support a NERC standard.
+- Some NERC Regional Entities have defined terms that have been approved for use in Regional Reliability Standards, and where the drafting team agrees with a term already defined by a Region, the same definition should be adopted if needed to support a NERC standard. - If a term is used in a reliability standard has according to its common meaning (as found in a collegiate dictionary), the term shall not be proposed for addition to the NERC Glossary of Terms Used in Reliability Standards. - If a term has already been defined, any proposal to modify or delete that term shall consider all uses of the definition in approved standards, with a goal of determining whether the proposed modification is acceptable, and whether the proposed modification would change the scope or intent of any approved standards. - •When practical, where The North American Energy Standards Board (NAESB) has a definition for a term, the drafting team shall use the same definition to support a NERC standard.
+The North American Energy Standards Board (NAESB) may have a definition for a term, and where the drafting team agrees with a term already defined by NAESB, the same definition should be adopted if needed to support a NERC standard.